aaronabraham311/pilar-fydp/README.md

 Agreement.xlsx presents a summary of agreement result for AEL, Drain, IPLoM, LenMa, Logram and Spell

-Agreement_Logent.xlsx presents a summary of agreement result for PILAR
+Agreement_0.1-0.5.xlsx presents a summary of agreement result for PILAR

 ### Data for Section 5.1